-John Fuller: That’s Brooke McGlothlin sharing about the tremendous significance God gives you as a mom of a boy.
-She’s our guest on today’s “Focus on the Family” with Jim Daly.
+John Fuller: That’s Brooke McGlothlin sharing about the tremendous significance God gives you as the mom of a boy.
+She’s our guest on today’s Focus on the Family with Jim Daly.
 Thanks for listening.
 I’m John Fuller.

-John: Well, and you can learn how we can help you in that journey at www.focusonthefamily.com/radioand our guest, as I said, is Brooke McGlothlin.She and her husband live in Virginia with two sons and she’s written a number of books, including Praying for Boys: Asking God for the Things They Need Most.
+John Fuller: Hmm.
+Well, and you can learn how we can help you in that journey at www.focusonthefamily.com/broadcast.
+And our guest, as I said, is Brooke McGlothlin.
+And, uh, she and her husband live in Virginia with two sons and she’s written a number of books, including Praying for Boys: Asking God for the Things They Need Most.

-Jim: Brooke, welcome for the first time to “Focus on the Family.”
+Jim: Brooke, welcome for the first time to Focus on the Family.